Program overview

 Graduates of the Arts Administration and Cultural Management program can pursue a variety of career paths in Canada, including:

-- Marketing and Development Officer/Manager: Responsible for creating and implementing marketing strategies to promote arts organizations and secure funding.
+• Marketing and Development Officer/Manager: Develop and implement marketing strategies to promote arts organizations and secure funding.

-- Education and Engagement Coordinator: Develops programs that engage the community and enhance public understanding of the arts.
+• Education and Engagement Coordinator: Design and facilitate educational programs that engage the community with the arts.

-- Membership and Volunteer Manager: Oversees membership programs and manages volunteer recruitment and training.
+• Membership and Volunteer Manager: Manage membership programs and coordinate volunteer efforts to support arts initiatives.

-These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions to the arts and culture sector in Canada.
+These roles allow graduates to apply their skills in various settings, contributing to the vibrant arts and culture sector in Canada.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.